MikeStegall/week_09_lecture_01_exercises/answers.md

 B.) Event delegation allows us to attach multiple event listeners, to a parent element, that will fire for some descendants matching a selector, whether those descendants exist now or are added in the future.

-C.) Event delegation allows us to attach a single event listener, to a parent element, that will fire for all descendants matching a selector, whether those descendants exist now or are added in the future.
+**C.) Event delegation allows us to attach a single event listener, to a parent element, that will fire for all descendants matching a selector, whether those descendants exist now or are added in the future. (answer)**

 D.) None are accurate definitions of event delegation
 ### 6) Which jQuery statement will cause each button clicked to become hidden?